 Patching and repairing holes in drywall is something nearly every homeowner will face sometime.
 While drywall (sheetrock is a trade name) is a wonderful wall covering, giving quick installation and cheap cost, it is not the most durable covering around.

 At the same time, however, repairing sheetrock is not difficult, Patching even the largest holes in drywall is within the abilities of nearly every homeowner, is not expensive to do and does not require a large inventory of tools or materials.

-In general, patching holes in drywall can be divided into three separate catagories; small holes around 1 inch in size or smaller, medium size holes up to 8 or 10 inches and large holes.
-Each is treated somewhat differently, and will be addressed separately.
+In general, patching holes in drywall can be divided into three separate categories; small holes around 1 inch in size or smaller, medium size holes up to 8 or 10 inches and large holes.
+Each is treated somewhat differently and will be addressed separately.

 - The rock saw pictured makes quick work of cutting drywall, but a razor knife will do the job with a little more effort.